shay123g/ToDoList/README.md

 TASKS
 COMMENTS

-also, a default Admin user called SYS created on the application startup
+a default Admin user called SYS created on the application startup

+credentials:

+username: SYS

+password: AAAaaa123

 you can access the DB via web browser on URL: http://localhost:8080/h2-console